itzg/docker-minecraft-server/minecraft-server/README.md

 ## Server configuration

+By default the server configuration will be created and set based on the following environment variables, but only the first time the server is started.
+If the `server.properties` file already exists, the values in them will not be changed.

+If you would like to override the server configuration each time the container starts up, you can set the OVERRIDE_SERVER_PROPERTIES environment variable like:

+    docker run -d -e OVERRIDE_SERVER_PROPERTIES=true ...

+This will reset any manual configuration of the `server.properties` file, so if you want to make any persistent configuration changes you will need to make sure you have properly set the proper environment variables in your docker run command (described below).

 ### Server name

 The server name (e.g. for bungeecord) can be set like:

     docker run -d -e SERVER_NAME=MyServer ...

 ### Server port

 The server port can be set like:

     docker run -d -e SERVER_PORT=25565 ...

 ### Difficulty